Celebrate Canada’s 158th birthday with fun events and activities. Here is a list of things to do during the Canada Day long weekend in St. John’s.

 St John’s Canada Day Celebrations

-Join us this July 1 as the City of St. John’s celebrates Canada Day!
-From sunrise to sunset, there’s something for everyone.
-With support from the Government of Canada, the City of St. John’s and our event partners will highlight many of the reasons we are proud to call Canada Home.
+Annually the City of St. John’s celebrates Canada Day on July 1.
+All Canada Day events are accessible, and all activities are free of charge.
+From sunrise to sunset, on Canada Day there’s something for everyone!
+With support from the Government of Canada, the City of St. John’s and event partners will highlight many of the reasons we are proud to call Canada Home.

+Be among the first in the country to start the Canada Day Celebrations.
 The day begins with a Sunrise Event at 6 a.m. at Signal Hill National Historic Site.
-Joanne Thompson, Member of Parliament for St. John’s East, will bring greetings on behalf of the Honourable Steven Guilbeault, Minister of Environment and Climate Change and Minister responsible for Parks Canada.
+A free wheelchair accessible Metrobus Shuttle will bring you from the Signal Hill Visitor Centre up to Cabot Tower.
 After the return shuttle, join everyone for free birthday cupcakes at the Signal Hill Visitor Centre.

-The evening will be sure to entertain with a live concert at the Quidi Vidi Bandstand followed by fireworks.
+The evening will be sure to entertain with a live concert at the Quidi Vidi Bandstand at 8 p.m., followed by fireworks at 10 p.m.
 Details

 Free birthday cupcakes @ Signal Hill Visitor Centre